What is aspect-oriented programming?

 Whether we call these meta-programming features AOP or just code generation is eventually just a secondary question.

-What are the typical applications of AOP in modern .NET?
+What are the typical uses of AOP in modern .NET?

 In .NET, examples of code patterns that can be handled by AOP are: